torvalds/linux/Documentation/bpf/bpf_devel_QA.rst

        v2      - Select the v2 processor.
      [...]

-Newly added BPF instructions to the Linux kernel need to follow the same scheme, bump the instruction set version and implement probing for the extensions such that ``-mcpu=probe`` users can benefit from the optimization transparently when upgrading their kernels.
+Newly added BPF instructions to the GNU/Linux kernel need to follow the same scheme, bump the instruction set version and implement probing for the extensions such that ``-mcpu=probe`` users can benefit from the optimization transparently when upgrading their kernels.